 Epidemiology including risk factors and primary prevention

-- More common in gymnastics, weightlifting, football, and diving athletes.4
+- Also commonly identified in gymnastics, weightlifting, football, and diving athletes.19

-Prospective study examining the natural history of spondylolysis and spondylolisthesis revealed the following:
+Prospective study examining the natural history of spondylolysis and spondylolisthesis of 500 individuals over 45 years of follow up revealed the following:

-- Ten (62.5%) of 16 subjects with bilateral pars defects also had spondylolisthesis at the time of diagnosis.
+- 62.5% of subjects with bilateral pars defects also had spondylolisthesis at the time of diagnosis.

-Lumbar extension causes the inferior articular process of the cephalad vertebra to abut the pars interarticularis of the caudal vertebra.7 Repeated lumbar hyperextension and rotation required in certain sports impart repetitive stress to the incompletely ossified pars interarticularis of a growing child or adolescent.
-This may eventually lead to a stress reaction, followed by spondylolysis.8 A higher rate of spondylolysis in athletes may be attributed to repetitive lumbar hyperextension, with spondylolytic defects overwhelmingly occurring at the L5 vertebral level.4
+Isthmic spondylolisthesis occurs typically as a result of spondylolysis or pars defect.
+Lumbar extension causes the inferior articular process of the cephalad vertebra to abut the pars interarticularis of the caudal vertebra.7 Repeated lumbar hyperextension and rotation required in certain sports impart repetitive stress to the incompletely ossified pars interarticularis or vertebral growth plate and apophyseal bony ring.
+This may eventually lead to a stress reaction, followed by linear fracture or spondylolysis.
+A higher rate of isthmic spondylolysis in athletes may be attributed to repetitive lumbar hyperextension, with isthmic spondylolytic defects overwhelmingly occurring at the L5 vertebral level, and more common on the non-dominant side (site of maximum compression due to extension and rotation contralateral to the dominant limb such as occurs when kicking or throwing a ball).19

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-In summary, the development of spondylolisthesis and its progression appear to be most prominent during growth spurts, with minimal progression occurring after skeletal maturity.11 However, even with bilateral pars defects, most pediatric patients will remain asymptomatic through adulthood.6
+In summary, the development of spondylolisthesis and its progression appear to be most prominent during growth spurts, with minimal progression occurring after skeletal maturity.20

 Spondylolysis with grade I spondylolisthesis: clinical follow-up

-In a 2009 meta-analysis of nonoperatively managed patients, 83.9% of 665 patients had a satisfactory outcome after 1 year.12
+In a 2009 meta-analysis of nonoperatively managed patients, 83.9% of 665 patients had a satisfactory outcome after 1 year.33

 Spondylolysis with grade I spondylolisthesis: radiographic follow-up

-In the same meta-analysis, unilateral pars defects healed at a rate of 71.1% compared with bilateral defects at 18.1% after 1 year.12
+In the same meta-analysis, unilateral pars defects healed at a rate of 71.1% compared with bilateral defects at 18.1% after 1 year.33

 Bilateral spondylolysis: incidence of spondylolisthesis and slip progression